lxhelmer/locker.sh/README.md

 This script is a simple controller for [USBGuard](https://usbguard.github.io/) and will not work without it.

 The code toggles the InsertedDevicePolicy allowing new connections.
 After some time, 5s in the gh version the mode is toggled back to reject.
+In my own experimentation the 5s was not enough and I ended up using 10s sleep function.
 The script excpects the default policy to reject or atleast not "apply-policy".
 Some changes to usbguard sudo rules might be relevant.
 The script does not take into account white/blacklisting of devices